Victor Sheymov

-Victor Ivanovich Sheymov (9 May 1946, Moscow — 18 October 2019, Vienna (Va.)) was a Russian computer security expert, author and patent holder of computer security innovations.
+Victor Ivanovich Sheymov (9 May 1946 in Moscow – 18 October 2019 in Vienna (Va.)) was a Russian computer security expert, author and patent holder of computer security innovations.
 A former intelligence official with the rank of major in the Soviet KGB, Sheymov defected to the United States in May 1980, choosing to come out of hiding a decade later.

 Since becoming a US citizen, Sheymov was active in the computer security industry as the CEO of Invicta Networks, a Northern Virginia-based developer of advanced cyber-security technologies.
-He also published two memoirs, Tower of Secrets and "Tiebreaker," about his experiences in the KGB and life in the United States, as well as "Cyberspace and Security," and "Party Gold"—a novel that described the search for a vast sum of money spirited out of the USSR at the time of the Soviet Union's collapse.
+He also published a memoir, Tower of Secrets, about his experiences in the KGB and life in the United States.

 Early life

 Sheymov was born to a well-educated family, his father an engineer; his mother a doctor specializing in cardiology.
 He graduated from Moscow State Technical University in 1970, and then worked as a physicist in the Soviet space weapons program.

 He was assigned to the KGB, serving in a variety of technical roles in the Eighth Chief Directorate.